 - If you see a bed bug, kill it.
 They multiply quickly; an adult female can lay up to five eggs per day.

 - Hire a good PCO; don’t try to do it yourself.
 According to the NPMA survey, bed bugs are the most difficult pest to treat (worse than cockroaches, ants and termites).

 - If you throw out furniture, make sure it’s wrapped and dispose of it properly.
 Don’t leave it outside for someone else to take.

 - Vacuum daily and empty the vacuum immediately into a bag that you then seal.

 - Wash all clothing and bedding in hot water, followed by at least 20 minutes in the dryer (dryer only for pillows and stuffed toys).
-Then seal and bag everything until your house is clear.
-Try to keep some sort of order to the bagging so you can find things later.
+Then seal and bag everything until your house is bright.
+Try to keep some order to the bagging so you can find things later.